 The true data of a project are the actual specimens collected in a survey for that project.
-Following identification and enumeration, these specimens will be maintained in a voucher collection for at least five years or as prearranged by contract agreement.
+Following identification and enumeration, these specimens will be maintained in a voucher collection for at least seven years or as prearranged by contract agreement.
 Voucher collections may sometimes serve as reference collections but not vice-versa.
 This is primarily because reference collections are arranged/curated based on taxonomic and/or phylogenetic order and are not usually associated with particular projects or specific waterbodies (although that information will be included with label data).
+In this case, the specimens identified will be maintained in such a manner that they are available for future examination, but with no special arrangement or organization beyond that used during the initial sample processing and identification.
 If there are ever questions regarding the accuracy of taxonomic identifications that have been used in metric calculation and reporting, referral to the voucher collection should be an initial step taken in resolution.
-Selected basic taxonomic literature is provided in Table 9.
+Selected basic taxonomic literature is provided in Table 11.